applied-cyber/ac-web/content/events/25aut/_index.md

 weight: 96
 ---

+### Journey & Insights - Fireside Chat with Serial Entrepreneur Rahul Kashyap

+*Wednesday, December 3, 2025 at 4:30pm* \
+*Shriram 108*

+Rahul Kashyap is a well known 3rd time cybersecurity founder who has worked in the industry for the last 25 years.
+Over this time, he founded Awake Security (Acq.
+Arista Networks), a network detection and response solution, and E8 Security (acq.
+VMware) in the behavioral threat detection space.
+He also served in important roles at foundational security companies over the years: Recently as the VP/GM and CISO at Arista Networks, CTO at Cylance, Chief Security Architect at Bromium (Acq.
+HP), and Head of Vulnerability Research at McAfee.
+Most recently, he left Arista to start another exciting journey as a founder, this time related to endpoint security.
+Through his wide range of experiences, he is incredibly knowledgeable in all things cyber, and will be sharing with us parts of his journey, learnings, and his new company.

+{{< figure src="flyers/2025-12-03-fireside-chat-rahul-kashyap.png" width=500 >}}

+**Speaker**: Rahul Kashyap

 ### The Power of Open Eyes: OSINT & AI in Times of Global Conflict

 *Friday, November 14, 2025 at 4:30pm* \